The University at Buffalo’s Department of Art is housed within New York State’s premier public university.

 Our programs offer a unique convergence of contemporary art, technology, and critical discourse.

 Our program combines rigorous studio art training with cutting edge technology and an interdisciplinary reach that few universities can match.
-In 2018, the Wall Street Journal/Times Higher Education rankings put the University at Buffalo in the top 30 public universities in the nation.
+In 2022, the Wall Street Journal/Times Higher Education rankings put the University at Buffalo as a top public university in the nation (31st rank).
 Within the context of a wide-ranging university education, art students at UB benefit from combining the studio curriculum with the study of art history and contemporary critical art theory.
 With the aid of our renowned research community and one-on-one faculty advising, students in the department of art escape the traditional boundaries of art and design.

 We are one of the most affordable Public universities, and we offer the most valuable merit scholarships in the SUNY system.
-Last year alone, UB administered $340 million in financial aid and scholarships.
+In a typical year, UB administers about $340 million in financial aid and scholarships.

-Our PhD, MA, and MFA programs offer exceptional funding, resources, and real-world teaching experience.
+Our MFA programs offer exceptional funding, resources, and real-world teaching experience, with 24/7 lab access for those students.

-Over the course of the last twenty years, Buffalo has been home to radical movements in art, media studies, and poetry.
+Over the course of its history, Buffalo has been home to radical movements in art, media studies, and poetry, and the University at Buffalo programs in the arts are integrated with this scene.

 Come study at Buffalo, come explore the chaos of the visual world.